hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 The data from the table,
 ["Percent of victimizations reported to police, by type of crime,"][ncvs7] composes [two different definitions, rape and sexual assault][ncvs13]: "Sexual assault is defined across a wide range of victimizations, separate from rape or attempted rape.
-These crimes include attacks or attempted attacks generally involving unwanted sexual contact between a victim and offender."
-These two crimes are lumped together in the data.
-"Sexual assault may or may not involve force and includes grabbing or fondling," which is a rather broad definition that contributes to the number of victimizations.
-A subdivision of the two is not provided in the 2014 edition (2008 and earlier editions have subdivison of victimizations, but not for percentage reported to police), so it is unclear how often either is reported.
+These crimes include attacks or attempted attacks generally involving unwanted sexual contact between a victim and offender.
+Sexual assault may or may not involve force and includes grabbing or fondling," which is a rather broad definition that contributes to the number of victimizations.
+These two crimes are lumped together in the data; a subdivision of the two is not provided in the 2014 edition (2008 and earlier editions have subdivison of victimizations, but not for percentage reported to police), so it is unclear how often either is reported.
 It is possible that sexual assault is reported more